j-hoppe/pdp11monloader/README.md

           After operation a simple line based terminal remains active on the serial port, so you can operate the PDP-11 over serial console immediately.
-          If not used after "go" you have to start a more comfortable terminal emulator and will probaply loose some output of the started program.
+          If not used after "go" you have to start a more comfortable terminal emulator and will probably loose some output of the started program.
 -ud    | --usbdelay <milliseconds>
           Specifies extra delay for console monitor protocol.
           Some USB-RS232 adapters have large delays when polling input (for example FTDIs).